Breakin' (song)

-"Breakin'" is a song from The Music's second album, Welcome to the North.
-It was also the second single from that album, released in the UK and elsewhere in Europe as a single in early January 2005 and in Japan in early March 2005 as an EP.
-It peaked at the #20 position in the British charts and on Billboard's Alternative Songs chart.
+"Breakin'" is a song by English rock band the Music, from their second studio album, Welcome to the North.
+It was the second single from that album, released in the UK and elsewhere in Europe as a single in early January 2005 and in Japan in early March 2005 as an EP.
+It peaked at number 20 on both the UK Singles Chart and on Billboard's Alternative Songs chart.